 It's possible to get chickenpox more than once, but it's unusual.

 If you're not sure it's chickenpox

 You'll need to stay away from school, nursery or work until all the spots have formed a scab.
 This is usually 5 days after the spots appeared.

 drink plenty of fluid (try ice lollies if your child is not drinking) to avoid dehydration

 take paracetamol to help with pain and discomfort

-put socks on your child's hands at night to stop scratching
+cut your child's fingernails and put socks on their hands at night to stop them scratching

 use cooling creams or gels from a pharmacy